invertedegg/SortFunctions/README.md

 Uses an iterative loop to fill an array with random integers, and uses recursive implementations of algorithms to sort them.

 ## Descriptions
-The sorting algorithms implemeted are explained below
+The sorting algorithms implemeted are explained below.

 ### Merge Sort
 The array is initially split into two halves; these halves are then also split into halves until the